dannyelcf/udacity-dand/core-course-05-exploratory-data-analysis/project-05-explore-and-summarize-data/project_05.md

 Issues created on weenkend (18 issues) may be considered outliers.
 These are issues created on weekend shift that was done during the enrollment periods.
-Theses outliers pull the mean and 1st quartile down, increase the standard deviation and the 95% of mean confidence interval.
+Theses outliers pull the mean and 1st quartile down and increase the standard deviationof mean.
 Removing them, we have a new barplot.
 See it below.

 <img src="project_05_files/plots/Frequency of Issues Created per Weekday (No Weekend)-1.png" width="86%" />

 > **Note:** In the plot above, the black dashed lines represent the 1st
 > and 3rd quartile, the black and red solid lines represent,
-> respectivaly, median and mean and the red shading represents the 95%
+> respectivaly, median and mean.
-> of mean confidence interval.

 Note that the summaries are now approximated.
-The median and mean overlap, the distance between 1st and 3rd quartile became narrow, the standard deviation and the 95% of mean confidence interval descrease.
+The median and mean overlap, the distance between 1st and 3rd quartile became narrow and the standard deviation of mean descrease.
 These new summaries better reflect the behavior of issue creation.

 Analysing how was the behaviour of the issue creations per hour of the day we have the bimodal distribution